 4. Operating and financial review of the Company

 4.1.
-Operating review
+Operating review of the Company

 The Company does not publish separate KPIs with respect to its core business.
 Key performance indicators (KPI) presented below present the operating results of Polsat Plus Group.